H17-ai/Automated-Indic-Headline-and-Sentence-Generator-TechMeet-/README.md

 In this section, we will create a ***Abstract Summary***.

-- **Data**:
+ **Data**:
-    -We are using the [Kaggle](https://www.kaggle.com/sunnysai12345/news-summary) News Summary dataset.
+    - We are using the [Kaggle](https://www.kaggle.com/sunnysai12345/news-summary) News Summary dataset.
 This dataset is a compilation of Indian-published newspapers.
-    -Additionally, we scraped headlines from stories about mobile technology on https://gadgets.ndtv.com/mobiles.
+    - Additionally, we scraped headlines from stories about mobile technology on https://gadgets.ndtv.com/mobiles.

 - **Language Model Used**:
- -One of the newest and most innovative transformer models, the ***T5***, is used in this notebook.
+ - One of the newest and most innovative transformer models, the ***T5***, is used in this notebook.
 (Research Report) (https://arxiv.org/abs/1910.10683)
-     -***T5*** is one of a kind in many aspects, with a transformers architecture that not only does several NLP jobs at the cutting edge of technology, but also takes a highly unconventional approach to them.
+ - ***T5*** is one of a kind in many aspects, with a transformers architecture that not only does several NLP jobs at the cutting edge of technology, but also takes a highly unconventional approach to them.
  - **Text-2-Text** - based on the illustration from the T5 paper.
 Every NLP task is transformed into a **text-to-text** issue.
 Instead of being viewed as independent, distinct problem statements, tasks like translation, classification, summarization, and question answering are all regarded as a text-to-text conversion challenge.

 ## 2. Future Prospects
 - The translation part of the pipeline can be scaled to multiple code-mixed language.